-It may seem crass and commercial, but recall the real estate market of seven years ago.
+It may seem crass and commercial, but recall the real estate market of a decade ago.
 No one is served by a return to that.

 Kruger v.
 Shramek, 5 Neb.App.
 802 (Neb.App.
 1997).
 Eric and Ann Kruger bought a lot in the Eagle Run West subdivision of Omaha in late 1991.
 Two years later, John and Tammy Shramek bout the lot next door.
 The Krugers preferred to savor the thought of building a house, while the Shrameks – a pair of go-getters – got right on it.

 Both lots abut the picturesque 18th hole of the Champions Golf Course.
 When the Shrameks started building, they reviewed their plans with the subdivision developer, who approved them.
 The Krugers were another story.
 They complained about a change in water flow caused by the Shramek’s regrading.
 They complained about the fence.
 Mostly, they complained that the Shramek’s landscaping would ruin the view of the 18th hole from their yet-to-be-constructed patio.